pananton/busrpc-spec/busrpc.md

 Busrpc method result is either a method-specified return value or an **exception**, which is an instance of a global `Exception` structure.
 Exception indicates abnormal method completion.

-Basic minimal `Exception` structure is defined in the [*busrpc.proto*](#proto/busrpc.proto) file.
-It contains only error code information, represented as `Errc` enumeration.
-Third-party APIs may add more fields to the `Exception` structure and/or define new values for the `Errc` enumeration, however, type names (`Exception` and `Errc`) should not be changed.
+Basic minimal `Exception` structure is defined in the [*busrpc.proto*](proto/busrpc.proto) file.
+It contains only error code information, represented as `Errc` enumeration value.
+Third-party APIs may add more fields to the `Exception` structure and/or define new values for the `Errc` enumeration, however, type names (`Exception` and `Errc`) must not be changed.

 ```
 // Exception error code.